Sammmte/Paps-PlainStateMachine/README.md

 //Output: Handling event MyEvent
 ```

-Event handlers returns a boolean on its HandleEvent function
+Event handlers returns a boolean on its HandleEvent function.
+If you have more than one event handler, the event instance will be sent to each one until one returns "true" or all returns "false".

 ### Useful Extensions